Coca-Cola Awarded for Advertising Innovation

 AdAge Identifies Coca-Cola's Advertising Agency Partners

-Coke and Diet Coke are handled by Wieden & Kennedy.
-Coke Zero and Vitaminwater are handled by Crispin Porter & Bogusky.
-Coca-Cola Freestyle - a first ad push - and Fanta are handled by Ogilvy & Mather.
+Coke and Diet Coke were handled by Wieden & Kennedy.
+Coke Zero and Vitaminwater were handled by Crispin Porter & Bogusky.
+Coca-Cola Freestyle—a first ad push—and Fanta were handled by Ogilvy & Mather.
 There are more than a dozen non-alcoholic, ready-to-drink beverage categories in which these advertisers can make a mark for Coca-Cola.

 The Coca-Cola Company has a large portfolio of brands, and it has learned to adapt its marketing strategies to create the right model against select competing brands.
 Smaller brands get different campaigns that do the big brands.
 According to Mr. Tripodi, "Our whole thinking there is around doing things in an innovative and different way that takes a smaller budget and amplifies it."

 Coca-Cola Continues Out-Front Thinking